-These elite interviews contain a mix of skepticism and optimism over the success of GASB 77.
-GASB 77 had led to an increase in transparency that can be harnessed by activists to push for policy change.
-But the limitations not only include the uneven compliance with GASB 77 and rules that restricts the types of incentives that are reported.
-Financial markets can not be expected to react to GASB 77 disclosures leading to policy responses.
+can not be expected to react to GASB 77 disclosures leading to policy responses.
 The main mechanism requires journalists, activists or academics using this tax incentive data as one motivation for policy reform.

 These elites interviews support our diff-in-diff results and our survey findings.
-There is no evidence of a general shift in the use of incentives after GASB 77 through our diff-indiff estimates, surveys or elite interviews.
+There is no evidence of a general shift in the use of incentives after GASB 77 through our diff-in-diff estimates, surveys or elite interviews.
 Issue of non-compliance were identified in our empirical analysis as well as in our survey and interview data.
-The salience of this policy is a related concern, with many government officials being unaware of their only disclosures
+The salience of this policy is a related concern, with many government officials being unaware of their only disclosures.

 These elite interviews add one additional piece of information not included in the previous analysis.
 There are two cases of GASB 77 induced reform where school reform advocates used GASB 77 data to champion incentive reform.
 Numerous interviews highlight the importance of activists using GASB 77 data to motivate policy reform.
+Our next section, examining the impact of local news capacity as well as competitive local elections, further supports the results from our elite interviews.
+GASB 77 data can be harnessed in a way that reduces the overuse of economic development incentives.